Exe-cmd/SIRA/index.md

 ## Welcome to the SIRA Project

-SIRA is an open source SOAR, Case manaement and Threat intel Platform all in one.
+SIRA is an open source SOAR, Case management and Threat intel Platform all in one.

 Sira acts as an agent between your Ticketing System, SIEM, Wiki, EDR, IDS, Firewall, and many more using your own scripts to automate and integrate your SOC.